Gayu2906/240711003-Azure-project/README.md

   ![ChatGPT Image May 29, 2025, 01_56_00 PM](https://github.com/user-attachments/assets/2b764ace-0fd4-49c8-ba84-475762719366)

-Architecture Diagram (Microservices)
+**Architecture Diagram (Microservices)**

 The system is designed using a Microservices Architecture, where each major functionality of the Library Management System is divided into independently deployable services.

  **Key Characteristics of Microservices**

-Independent Deployment: Each service can be deployed or updated without affecting others.
+**Independent Deployment**: Each service can be deployed or updated without affecting others.

-Technology Agnostic: Different services can use different programming languages or databases.
+**Technology Agnostic:** Different services can use different programming languages or databases.

-Scalability: You can scale only the high-traffic services like Book Catalog independently.
+**Scalability:** You can scale only the high-traffic services like Book Catalog independently.

-Resilience: Failures in one service (e.g., Notifications) don't bring down the whole system.
+**Resilience:** Failures in one service (e.g., Notifications) don't bring down the whole system.

-Maintainability: Smaller codebases are easier to maintain and test
+**Maintainability:** Smaller codebases are easier to maintain and test

-Why Microservices for Library Management System?
+**Why Microservices for Library Management System?**

-Modularity: A library system has well-defined modules (users, books, borrowing, etc.) which fit well into service boundaries.
+**Modularity:** A library system has well-defined modules (users, books, borrowing, etc.) which fit well into service boundaries.

-Team Autonomy: Teams can develop and deploy each service independently (ideal for projects with multiple contributors).
+**Team Autonomy: **Teams can develop and deploy each service independently (ideal for projects with multiple contributors).

-Future Scaling: Microservices allow scaling specific parts (like Book Search) without overloading others (like Authentication).
+**Future Scaling:** Microservices allow scaling specific parts (like Book Search) without overloading others (like Authentication).

-Continuous Delivery: Faster deployment cycles using GitHub Actions CI/CD pipelines.
+**Continuous Delivery**: Faster deployment cycles using GitHub Actions CI/CD pipelines.

-Business Model Canvas
+**Business Model Canvas**

 Key Partners - Azure, Email Gateway, Library Networks, GitHub